 Red Alert and Red Alert System test records will be maintained on the website of the vendor (Everbridge).
 The Red Alert system will be tested at least twice a year.
-A copy of each message and test documentation will also be maintained at the Department of Public Safety.
-Red Alert notifications will remain on file at Public Safety for a period of at least 3 years from the date of the alert.
+A copy of each message and test documentation will also be maintained at DPS.
+Red Alert notifications will remain on file at DPS for a period of at least 3 years from the date of the alert.